slashsh/slash/README.md

 [Read the first 2 sentences](#how-to-use).
 Slang will tell you if there's an update if you have internet and GitHub is up and isn't blocked.

+### The source code is newer than the release, what's that about?

+That is fucking development-stage code don't touch that you stupid bitch

 ### No standalone EXE (or whatever)?

 No EXE.
 Fuck you for even suggesting this.
 There is absolutely no future for Slang where this will be a thing.
 You really think there will ever be any.
 FUCK you.
 You want an EXE, you build it.
 Figure that out.
 Shithead.